SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

 ##### Migration without data duplication and data loss (advanced)

 If you want to migrate without losing data or ingesting duplicates, you can go with a more complex solution.
-The idea is to have two separated group of nodes.
+The idea is to have two separated groups of nodes.
 One for Fluent Bit and one for OpenTelemetry Collector.

 Node group for Fluent Bit should contains all and only existing nodes.
 The second group of nodes is dedicated to all new pods.